lamilla7/slack-bot/README.md

 The slack-bot chat application is developed in Node.js platform to handle the requests and responses from bot to slack

-Luis Millan'n workspace configured and connected to a backend API `POST https://slack-bot-booster.herokuapp.com/api/slack/bot` which is deployed on Heroku cloud
+Luis Millan'n slack workspace is configured and connected to a backend API which is deployed on Heroku cloud

 In order to do a health check of the backend a `GET https://slack-bot-booster.herokuapp.com` can be done